vecn/nbots/README_DEVELOPERS.md

 ## Building the library

-To build the project we use 'Gradle', one of the most used tools for big projects written in Java and native code.
+To build the project we use 'Gradle', one of the most used building tools for big projects.

-To build the library run:
+To build the library run **gradle assemble**.
-**gradle assemble**

-To build the library and execute the unit tests run **gradle build**
+To build the library and execute the unit tests run **gradle build**.

-If you does not have **gradle** installed in your system, use the wrapper, **gradlew.sh** on unix/like systems or **gradlew.bat** on windows.
+If you do not have **gradle** installed in your system, use the wrapper, **gradlew.sh** on unix/like systems or **gradlew.bat** on windows.

 ## Final comments
 - This library has been tested on Windows, Max OS, Linux and Android.